-In human, IkB (NFKBIA or NFKBIB) is an inhibitory protein that sequesters NF-kappa-B in the cytoplasm, by masking a nuclear localization signal, located just at the C-terminal end in each of the NF-kappa-B subunits.
+In human, IkBs (NFKBIA, NFKBIB or NFKBIE) are inhibitory proteins that sequesters NF-kappa-B in the cytoplasm, by masking a nuclear localization signal, located just at the C-terminal end of the RelA (p65) subunit of the RelA:NFKB1 heterodimer.

 A key event in NF-kappa-B activation involves phosphorylation of IkB by an IkB kinase (IKK).
 The phosphorylation and ubiquitination of IkB kinase complex is mediated by two distinct pathways, either the classical or alternative pathway.
-In the classical NF-kappa-B signaling pathway, the activated IKK (IkB kinase) complex, predominantly acting through IKK beta in an IKK gamma-dependent manner, catalyzes the phosphorylation of IkBs (at sites equivalent to Ser32 and Ser36 of human NFKBIA (IkB-alpha) or Ser19 and Ser22 of NFKBIB (IkB-beta)).
+In the classical NF-kappa-B signaling pathway, the activated IKK (IkB kinase) complex, predominantly acting through IKK beta (IKKb, IKBKB) in an IKK gamma (IKBKG, NEMO)-dependent manner, catalyzes the phosphorylation of IkBs (at sites equivalent to Ser32 and Ser36 of human NFKBIA (IkB-alpha) or Ser19 and Ser22 of NFKBIB (IkB-beta)).
 Once phosphorylated, IkB undergoes ubiquitin-mediated degradation, releasing NF-kappa-B.